 - Run the School of Distinction Awards Program for our exemplary schools.

 - Provide branding and PR support.

 - Connect our schools with one another.

-The CFES National Conference is the one time every year that representatives from all our schools gather to learn, share, be inspired by and collaborate with one another: Teachers, administrators, students, CFES alumni and college and corporate partners.
+Our national professional development conference is the one time every year that representatives from all our schools gather to learn, share, be inspired by and collaborate with one another: Teachers, administrators, students, alumni, and college and corporate partners.